A Board-Certified Injector Shares Her Favorite Products From Botox’s Sister Skincare Brand

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

 You may not be aware, but the brand behind Botox (the injectable neurotoxin that helps smooth fine lines and prevents wrinkles from forming, among many other clinical and cosmetic uses) has a topical, professional-grade, and injection-free skincare line.
-Allergan Aesthetics, the brand that owns a slew of clinical and topical cosmetic treatments, including Botox, Juvederm, Latisse, and Diamond Glow, amongst others, is the company that owns SkinMedica, which is celebrating its 25th year anniversary this year.
+Allergan Aesthetics, the company that owns a slew of cosmetic treatments, including Botox, Juvederm, Latisse, and Diamond Glow, also owns SkinMedica, which is celebrating its 26th anniversary this year.

-SkinMedica is the go-to, science-backed, and clinical-forward topical brand trusted by thousands of dermatologists, injectors, plastic surgeons, and aestheticians.
+SkinMedica is the go-to, science-backed, and clinically forward topical brand trusted by thousands of dermatologists, injectors, plastic surgeons, and aestheticians.
 Not only do SkinMedica’s innovative treatments work on their own to help combat a laundry list of skin concerns, from fine lines and laxity to discoloration and scarring, but they’re also formulated to help maintain and enhance the results of in-office treatments.
 After all, why drop hundreds of dollars on filler if you don’t also plan to protect that investment with a complexion-enhancing skincare routine and SPF?

 Because of its research-backed and clinical-first approach to skincare, SkinMedica’s products are infused with ultra-concentrated active ingredients on par with prescription-strength topicals, making them more effective and able to yield visible results faster than other over-the-counter brands.
 You won’t find ultra-sexy packaging and marketing efforts with this brand—just no-frills, air-tight packaging to protect and preserve the highly potent elixirs inside.

 SkinMedica products aren’t the most wallet-friendly, but the adage that you ‘get what you pay for’ couldn’t be more apt for this brand.
 As an editor, I’m lucky enough to try many beauty brands for my job, but I always find myself returning to SkinMedica’s formula (evidence above!).
 Fortunately, for a limited time, you don’t have to pay full price for the brand.

-This year, the clinical skincare brand is celebrating its 25th anniversary and is offering loyal and new customers the opportunity to save on the extensive line of products—including my personal favorite, the Advanced TNS Serum.
+This year, the clinical skincare brand is celebrating its anniversary by offering loyal and new customers the opportunity to save on the extensive line of products—including my personal favorite, the Advanced TNS Serum.
 SkinMedica rarely marks down its products, so whether you’re looking to re-stock or try the brand for the first time, this is a great time to do so.
-From June 21 through June 25, you can score 25 percent off the entire SkinMedica line on both Dermstore and SkinMedica.com.
+From now through June 24, you can score 20 percent off the entire SkinMedica line on both Dermstore and SkinMedica.com.

 If you’re new to the brand and unsure what to buy during the sale, we’ve got you covered.
 Instead of taking my word for it, I spoke with Shawna Jones, PA-C, MPAP, board-certified Aesthetic Physician Assistant at Skin Spirit and Allergan Medical Institute Trainer, to find out her top four favorite SkinMedica products that she recommends to her clients and uses herself.